 In closing, we invite you to fully engage in the experience of being a student nurse at Malone University.
 Study hard and learn much, but, first and foremost, seek Christ's Kingdom first.
 Be assured of our prayers for your success, well-being, and growth as a student, person, and nurse.

 Sincerely yours,

 Parrie Stroup

-Carrie Stroup, DNP, RN Chief Nurse Administrator; Director, BSN Program
+Carrie Stroup, DNP, RN, CNE Dean, Division of Natural and Health Sciences Chief Nurse Administrator BSN Program Administrator